vizicist/palette/docs/using_resolume.md

 - To edit the presets, click on the Preset button at the very top of the GUI.
 This will reveal the pages you can click on for Visual and Effect presets.
+A Snapshot contains both visual and effect settings, but the Visual and Effect presets let you control these things independently.
 If you click a second time on the Visual and Effect buttons, you will be able to access the individual parameters of a preset and save it has a new preset.